BVLC/caffe/docs/tutorial/interfaces.md

     # query the first device
     caffe device_query -gpu 0

+**Parallelism**: the `-gpu` flag to the `caffe` tool can take a comma separated list of IDs to run on multiple GPUs.
+A solver and net will be instantiated for each GPU so the batch size is effectively multiplied by the number of GPUs.
+To reproduce single GPU training, reduce the batch size in the network definition accordingly.

+    # train on GPUs 0 & 1 (doubling the batch size)
+    caffe train -solver examples/mnist/lenet_solver.prototxt -gpu 0,1
+    # train on all GPUs (multiplying batch size by number of devices)
+    caffe train -solver examples/mnist/lenet_solver.prototxt -gpu all

 ## Python

 The Python interface -- pycaffe -- is the `caffe` module and its scripts in caffe/python. `import caffe` to load models, do forward and backward, handle IO, visualize networks, and even instrument model solving.
 All model data, derivatives, and parameters are exposed for reading and writing.